 Eventually, I no longer use the paradigm of “good vs. bad food” when I eat.
 The choice for foods that are beneficial for me based on my bio-individuality is a conscious one, for when I choose foods that do not suit my own body, I would very soon experience unpleasant side effects.
 It is really fun to be able to put two and two together this way, almost like playing a detective game!
 So, refraining from certain types of foods doesn’t feel like a “restriction” to me anymore—a feeling that oftentimes is associated with diets that aim at losing weight and which play a role in eating disorders.
 It is merely a pro-active choice to prevent diseases.

-While the raw food and vegan movements have been popular among a certain population in pursuit of maximum health and longevity, I suspect that only a certain percentage of the population could actually benefit from it.
+While the raw food and vegan movements have been popular among a certain population in pursuit of maximum health and longevity while hoping to contribute to environmental sustainability and animal welfare, I suspect that only a certain percentage of the population could actually benefit from it.
 These are mostly Type A’s, whose health would benefit greatly from cutting out red meat and eating mainly a vegetable-based diet due to the fact that they generally have a low level of stomach acid and intestinal alkaline phosphatase, which are necessary in the proper digestion and assimilation of animal protein.
 Even so, from a nutritional viewpoint, they would only achieve optimum health in the long run by supplementing a predominantly plant-based diet with some fish, poultry, eggs and certain dairy products such as Greek yogurt and some white cheeses.
 If not, they would need nutritional supplements for certain nutrients that can only be derived from animals, such as Vitamin B12.
+Even so, there are certain vitamins that can only be derived from animal food, such as the fat-soluble vitamins A, D3 and K2.

 In my nutrition course, we did an informal survey of people who have been on a vegan diet.
 The longer the length of time, the fewer vegans left in the audience.
-There are practically zero vegan who have been on this diet for over 50 years.
+There is practically zero vegan who has been on this diet for over 50 years.
 Compare that with the way human beings have been eating–as omnivores–for hundreds of thousands of years.

 The reason you don’t hear much about the struggles of those who have problems with veganism is that their belief in this ethical way of eating and living supersedes their suffering.
 I would venture to say that most of those who are struggling with various ailments, such as those I have suffered from during my vegan period, are either Type O or B people, who have a much higher level of stomach acid and intestinal alkaline phosphatase than the other two blood types, and would thrive with a diet of a higher proportion in animal protein.
 Unfortunately, many struggling vegans are ashamed to tell the truth openly for fear of being chastised by their community or for being condemned as “losers” who can’t stick with the principal.
 If you are a vegan or a raw vegan and are struggling but want to improve your health, please contact me through the comment section or leave a private message through the contact page.
 I would love to hear from you.